Category Archives: 1962 Films

 Sears is okay but perhaps not the greatest actress nor the best choice for the role.
 She’s rather bland and unmemorable.

-The Phantom of the Opera (1962) falters a bit when it ends too suddenly, though many Hammer films suffer the same fate.
+The Phantom of the Opera (1962) falters when it ends too suddenly, though many Hammer films suffer the same fate.

 This film is not for those expecting a grandiose Andrew Lloyd Webber-style musical but for fans of down-and-dirty horror it’s just what the doctor ordered.